 - Mobile number

-- Email address you wish to receive the renewal notice to
+- Email address you wish to receive the renewal notice at

-Is your dog a working dog, as defined under the Animal Management Act?
+Is your dog a working dog, as defined under the Domestic Animal Act?

 (a) means a dog usually kept or proposed to be kept

 (ii) by an owner who is a primary producer, or a person engaged or employed by a primary producer; and

 (b) droving, protecting, tending, or working, stock; or

 (c) being trained in droving, protecting, tending, or working, stock; and

 (d) does not include a class of dog prescribed under a regulation.